tabreturn/processing.py-cheat-sheet/README.md

 ## Potential Additions

 *Perhaps a simple 1- or 2-pager works best.
-Once the user outgrows this cheat sheet, the [official Python Mode reference](https://py.processing.org/reference) is probably more useful.*
+Once the user outgrows this cheat sheet, the [official Python Mode reference](https://py.processing.org/reference) is probably more useful than a cheat sheet with several more pages.*

 - [ ] strings
 - [ ] slice notation